 The Journal of Hepatology is the official journal of the European Association for the Study of the Liver (EASL).
 It publishes original papers, reviews, case reports, and letters to the Editor concerned with clinical and basic research in the field of hepatology.

-In the fifty plus years since EASL was founded, it has grown from a small organization that played host to 70 participants at its first meeting, to becoming the leading liver association in Europe.
+In the fifty plus years since EASL was founded, it has grown from a small organisation that played host to 70 participants at its first meeting, to becoming the leading liver association in Europe.
 EASL attracts the foremost hepatology experts as members and has an impressive track record in promoting research in liver disease, supporting wider education, and promoting changes in European liver policy.

 Elsevier is a global information analytics business that helps scientists and clinicians to find new answers, reshape human knowledge, and tackle the most urgent human crises.
 For 140 years, we have partnered with the research world to curate and verify scientific knowledge.
 Today, we’re committed to bringing that rigor to a new generation of platforms.
 Elsevier provides digital solutions and tools in the areas of strategic research management, R&D performance, clinical decision support, and professional education; including ScienceDirect, Scopus, SciVal, ClinicalKey and Sherpath.